simonepetruzzi/intromechinterp/README.md

 # intromechinterp
-Intro to my self to the TransformerLens library for mechanistic interpretability
+Intro for my self to the TransformerLens library for mechanistic interpretability